myhaijay/House-Price-Prediction/README.md

 * Price of houses above 650k

-In this project I workded with MySQL and Tableau to understand the data set before proceeding to Python in building the model.
+In this project I worked with MySQL and Tableau to understand the data set before proceeding to Python in building the model.

 ## File Structure
 * "Data-for-Project" folder contains: